 Global supply chain management unifies a company, its partners and working environment in a single path.
 It combines all interdepartmental services with the supply chain management objectives of optimising workflows and creating customer services that can meet specific needs on a global scale.

-The MSc Global Supply Chain Management course follows a new approach to supply chain management.
+The Master of Science (MSc) Global Supply Chain Management course follows a new approach to supply chain management.
 It extends value creation to all players in the global chain, from supplier to end customer, to ensure a competitive advantage.
 There are many factors influencing the way a company’s personnel is organised in a global supply chain, including suppliers, manufacturers, distributors, customers, and society as a whole.
 These factors include new emerging niche markets, shorter product life cycles, new and specific consumer expectations, sustainable development requirements, big data, drone technology, etc. By implementing an innovative strategy, focused on maximising the bottom line rather than on local interests, supply chain management can help improve performance.
 And to be as effective as possible, supply chain management must be based on the principles of knowledge sharing, transparency and mutual trust.

 In taking a bird’s eye view of a business operations, supply chain managers can lead an international business in defining its strategy.
 An increased focus on flexibility makes it easier to respond to customer demands – something that is now an integral part of the overall thinking process around supply chain management strategy.